A company car is:

 3 Important Regulations For Company Cars And The HMRC

 Both company vehicles, and the businesses that offer them, are subject to important regulations:

-Checking driver competence
+1. Check driver competence

 Employers must ensure that all drivers of company vehicles have a valid licence.
 This usually includes a ‘declaration’ signed by drivers, attesting they are qualified to drive the vehicle in question.
 The company should also provide handbooks setting out procedures for maintenance, usage, and ‘fair wear and tear’ to the vehicle.

-If the driver of a company car is under the age of 25, additional rules apply.
+If the driver of a company vehicle is under the age of 25, additional rules apply.
 Employers should request proof of age and include a clear statement of the relationship between the staff member and the company.